cruxstudiogames/fareminer/docs/app.md

 Beneath the filters there is a search button
-Next to the search button is the amount of credits they will be using in the search
+Next to the search button is the amount of credits they will be using in the search Search should remember recently searched items by that specific user.

 ## Results Filters (2)